-Funding for municipal infrastructure improvements required to support a developer's approved Development will be provided by the developer.
-The County, within the Development Agreement, will provide assistance to the developer when oversizing is required to collect appropriate funds from benefitting lands when the benefitting lands are further developed.
+Funding for municipal infrastructure improvements required to support an approved development will be provided by the developer.
+The County, through Endeavour to Assist provisions in the Development Agreement, may provide assistance to the developer when oversizing is required to collect funds from benefitting lands when the benefitting lands are developed.

-When the County constructs municipal improvements in advance of developments the County will, through the use of an Off-site Levy bylaw(s) collect apportioned costs as assigned to benefiting lands.
+When the County constructs municipal improvements in advance of development, the County will, through an Off-site Levy bylaw(s), collect apportioned costs as assigned to benefitting lands.

-Where a development requires that an arterial road be constructed, the County shall only consider covering the costs of upgrading the road from collector to arterial standard, and shall, whenever possible, utilize the mechanisms provided for by Off-site Levy or local improvement bylaw(s) to recover those costs.
+Where a development requires an arterial road to be constructed, the County shall only consider covering the costs of upgrading the road from a collector to an arterial standard, and shall, whenever possible, utilize the mechanisms provided for by Off-site Levy or Local Improvement Bylaw(s) to recover those costs.

-All oversizing requirements shall be clearly identified by the developer on their tentative plan along with a written request for cost sharing, prior to final approval by the subdivision authority.
+All oversizing requirements shall be clearly identified by the developer on the tentative subdivision plan along with a written request for cost sharing, prior to final approval by the subdivision authority.

-The County may consider providing a portion of the funding when oversizing, offsite levy, endeavor to assist or other mechanism are required, however this will be subject to negotiation and Council approval prior to the commencement of construction.
-Funding in these situations may also be recouped by way of a local improvement bylaw.
+The County may consider providing a portion of the funding when oversizing, Off-site Levy, Endeavour to Assist or other mechanism are required, however this will be subject to negotiation and Council approval prior to the commencement of construction.